 Rayont Inc- RAYT- Reports 10-K for the Twelve -Month Ending June 30, 2022, Financial Results.

-/EIN News/ -- Palo Alto, California, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Rayont Inc. (“Rayont” or the “Company”) (OTC PINK: RAYT), an international personalized natural healthcare company, today reported financial results for the twelve-month ended June 30, 2022.
+Palo Alto, California, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Rayont Inc. ("Rayont" or the "Company") RAYT, an international personalized natural healthcare company, today reported financial results for the twelve-month ended June 30, 2022.

 Business Highlights Within the Twelve-Month ended June 30, 2022: